AzureVirtualDesktopManagementFramework/AVDManagementFramework/README.md

     - Fixes:
       - Improved debug logging and errors for name generator.
       - Fixed a bug when generating storage name for AVD ReplacementPlan
+      - Changed the name of the Log Analytics Workspace for AVD ReplacementPlan to LAW-AVDReplacementPlan.
+In a future release this will be configurable so you can use a pre-existing workspace.
+      - Change the name of the Application Service Plan to asp-AVDReplacementPlan.
+In a future release this will be configurable so you can set a naming convention.
   - **AVDMF v1.0.74 (Configuration v1.0.58)**:
     - New:
       - File Share Auto Grow Logic App